jkruppa/virDisco/doc/setup_ncbi_databse.md

 In the following the download and processing of the NCBI GenBank *viral* database is demonstrated.
 We use hier chunks of R code and the user might like to adjust the download.

+*Please read first the full tutorial.
+Some programs must be installed and it might be feasiable to adjust some code chunks for your own purpose.
+Overall 2.4 million sequences will be parsed.
+Therefore, start with a small amount of files from NCBI and see what you get.*

 ## Table of Contents
 1. [File setup for the NCBI GenBank database](#file-setup-for-the-ncbi-genbank-database)
 2. [Step 1: Download all viral database files](#step-1-download-all-viral-database-files)